Buddhism Through Epistemology

 34. The Two Realms (iii) Verifying Adventitiousness

-In this post, we verify the adventitious relationship between enlightenment and unenlightenment.
-As discussed when introducing a few fundamental concepts, in the Astasahasrika-Prajnaparamita-Sutra (Chinese=道行般若波羅蜜經), Buddha defines…
+(Update Pending) In this post, we verify the adventitious relationship between enlightenment and unenlightenment.
+As discussed when introducing a few fundamental concepts, in the Astasahasrika-Prajnaparamita-Sutra (Chinese=道行般若波羅蜜經),…

 33. The Two Realms (ii) – The Four Ways of Understanding Reality

-In this post, we discuss the Four Realms of Reality, a Buddhist doctrine in which the Buddha teaches that there are four ways of understanding…
+(Update Pending) In this post, we discuss the Four Realms of Reality, a Buddhist doctrine in which the Buddha teaches that there are four ways…

 19. Epistemology (xi) Mentergy-The Complementarity of Buddhism and Science

-In the Epistemology Category, we have focused on Buddha’s two means of knowledge: inference and direct perception.
-Inference refers to the inferentially connected word-based knowledge…
+(Update Pending) In the Epistemology Category, we have focused on Buddha’s two means of knowledge: inference and direct perception.
+Inference refers to the inferentially connected…

 18. Causality (iii) The Three Realms and Six Destinations

-This post discusses The Three Realms and Six Destinies, which are the possible places a person undergoing samsara can end up in.
-Samsara (Chinese=輪迴/生死輪迴), according…
+This post discusses the Three Realms and Six Destinies of samsara, which are the possible places an unenlightened person undergoing cycles of rebirth can end…

 17. Causality (ii) The Reincarnation of a US.
 WWII Pilot

-The Reincarnation of James Houston Jr case was a well-documented reincarnation case, which was widely broadcasted on NBC several decades ago.
+The Reincarnation of James Houston Jr case was a well-documented reincarnation case, which was widely broadcast on NBC several decades ago.
 According to its written…

 16. Causality (i) – Buddha’s Consequential Doctrine